joseeden/joeden/docs/017-Version-Control-and-CICD/010-GitLab/001-GitLab-CICD.md

 5. Complete the setup by adding additional details (optional).
 6. Start using GitLab for your projects.

-## Projects

-Projects in GitLab are similar to repositories and serve as containers for your code, issues, CI/CD pipelines, and other resources.
-Each project can be used to manage a single application or multiple components of a larger system.

-1. Create a project to store and organize your code.
-2. Set up project settings, including access control and permissions.
-3. Manage issues, merge requests, and CI/CD pipelines within the project.
-4. Collaborate with team members and track project progress.

 ## Limits

 GitLab's free trial offers a limited set of features and quotas.